Hold Me (Laura Branigan song)

 "Hold Me" is a song by the American pop singer Laura Branigan, which was released in 1985 as the second single from her fourth studio album Hold Me.
 It was written by Bill Bodine and Beth Andersen, and produced by Jack White and Harold Faltermeyer.

-Following the Top 40 success of the first single from Hold Me, "Spanish Eddie", "Hold Me" was released as the follow-up single.
-It reached No. 82 on the U.S. Billboard Hot 100 Chart and No. 39 on the Billboard Dance/Club Play Songs Chart.
+Following the top 40 success of the first single from Hold Me, "Spanish Eddie", "Hold Me" was released as the follow-up single.
+It reached No. 82 on the U.S. Billboard Hot 100 chart and No. 39 on the Billboard Dance/Club Play chart.

 Release

 "Hold Me" was released on both 7" and 12" vinyl in North America and on 7" vinyl in Japan.
 The B-side for the North American 7" releases was "Tenderness", which was taken from Hold Me.
 The Japanese release featured a different track from the album, "When the Heat Hits the Streets".
 For release as a single, "Hold Me" was edited, removing around half a minute from its duration.
 An American 7" promotional single was also issued, featuring "Hold Me (Edited Version of Remix)" as the A-side and "Hold Me (New Extended Remix)" as the B-side, both remixed by American producer Beau Hill.

 The American 12" vinyl featured "Hold Me (Vocal/New Extended Remix)" as the A-side, with "Tenderness (Vocal/Extended Remix Version)" and "Spanish Eddie (Vocal/Extended Remix Version)" as the two B-sides.
 An American 12" promotional single featured "Hold Me (Vocal/New Extended Remix)" on both sides of the vinyl.